 You don’t have to live in Italy to learn the language.
 It is possible to create an Immersion program at home.
 I’m living proof!
-I went from “0 to fluent” using these tips as my roadmap to fluency.
+I went from “0 to fluent.”
+You can, too, by using these tips as your roadmap.

 • 10 Ways to Practice Pronunciation : Guest Post for Transparent Language 2014